tarungog/torsionnet_paper_version/README.md

 tensorboard --logdir tf_log/
 ```

 Model weights are saved in the data directory.
 Evaluation scripts are available for each of the experiments {lignin, branched_alkanes, t-chains} and are named [experiment name]_eval.py.
-To run the evaluation script, first replace the path parameter in the "torch.load" function within the script with the path of where the model weights to evaluate are stored.
-Then run
+To run the evaluation script, we will provide sample model weights.
+If training from scratch, first replace the path parameter in the "torch.load" function in the script with the path of the model weights that perform best on the validation environment.
+This can be checked via tensorboard.
+Model weights are stored at the same cadence as validation runs.
+After replacing the path parameter, the eval script can be run e.g.
 ```
 python eval_lignin.py
 ```

+## Results
+This is a best effort reproduction of our implementation.
+There may be some nondeterminism.